ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-02-17-Home-Prices.md

 We will use the RMSE metric to optimize and tune our model.
 But because the goal of this project isn't necessarily to submit to Kaggle, we will opt to use $R^{2}$ values (percentage of variance explained) to compare predictions among our models to determine which one performs best.

-We will focus on the Lasso (L1 norm) and Ridge (L2 norm) regularization methods as they help promote simple models by penalizing complexity (as measured by the $\beta$ magnitudes).
+We will focus on the Lasso (L1 norm) and Ridge (L2 norm) regularization methods as they help promote simple models by penalizing complexity (as measured by the &beta magnitudes).
 First, however, we will apply linear regression without any regularization in order to establish a baseline for comparison.

 ```python